tymbalodeon/course-request-form-site/README.md

 - /var/log/celery/ (`pull_courses`)

 ## Workflow

-It is not currently possible to establish a complete local development environment.
-Until this can be fixed, the recommended workflow is as follows:

 1. Create a new [issue](https://gitlab.library.upenn.edu/course-request/CRF2/-/issues) explaining the bug or enhancement (use the templates and appropriate tags when possible).
 2. Create a branch for the issue.